Published on July 5th, 2017 | by sirtheta24

 Priority Pass card numbers with 11 digits are issued by Priority Pass on behalf of other banks, such as American Express and Citi, and should all start with 142 and end with 1.

 As an interesting aside, I suspect that the difference in the issuing entity is why Priority Pass cards for the Chase Sapphire Reserve and Ritz-Carlton do not work for digital membership within the Priority Pass mobile app, and also why you have to enroll in the benefit online for those two cards.
+(Update: Chase Sapphire Reserve does work for digital memberships now).

 (big thanks to Reddit user msd2179 for clarifying how this works!)